CiscoSecurity/sxo-05-security-workflows/docs/workflows/0010-phishing-investigation.md

 								* If it wasn't, submit the file to Threat Grid and extract the threat score
 							* Assign a disposition to the file based on the threat score and update the main observables table
 1. Build statistics for each observable disposition
-1. Check if there was anything malicious or suspicious.
+1. Check if there was anything suspicious or malicious.
 If there was:
 	* Generate an access token for Threat Response
 	* Compile the non-clean observables into a JSON list
 	* Create a Threat Response casebook